-If you do your best to provide the best care possible in addition to maintain a clean and healthy environment for your chinchilla, the chances decrease dramatically.
+If you do your best to provide the best care possible in addition to maintaining a clean and healthy environment for your chinchilla, the chances decrease dramatically.

-Follow some of the tips in this guide and always be willing to consult a vet when necessary to handle eye conditions, infections and problems as quickly as possible with your chinchilla, and you will be in great shape.
+Follow some of the tips in this guide and always be willing to consult a vet when necessary to handle eye conditions, infections and problems as quickly as possible and you will be in great shape.